 Stop by Offbeat Thrift and Vintage, Warehouse 55, and The Hope Chest to discover the best in vintage finds.
 Offbeat Thrift and Vintage, inside Wyckwood House at 14 W. Downer Pl.
 Ste.
 16, is a curated boutique of the best vintage clothes, handbags, shoes, and curios.
 Warehouse 55, found at 55 S. Lake St. at the corner of Downer Place, features dozens of vendors and is quickly becoming a destination for must-have antique and vintage pieces.
 The Hope Chest, 36 N. Lincoln Ave. is a full on thrift department store.
 Make sure to tag us on social with your finds!

 Perhaps you are wearing your recently-purchased earmuffs from Wyckwood House, and you want to warm up with a steaming cup of hot cocoa.
 No problem.
-Visit one of downtown’s local coffee shops.
-Try the famous Abuelita Hot Chocolate at Altiro Coffee Shop, 9 S. Stolp Ave.
-Society 57, 100 S. River St., and Endiro Coffee, 29 W. New York St., both offer curbside pickup.
+Visit one of downtown’s local coffee shops: Tredwell Coffee, 14 W. Downer Pl., Society 57, 100 S. River St., and Endiro Coffee, 29 W. New York St. Also try the famous Abuelita Hot Chocolate at Altiro Latin Fusion, 1 S. Stolp Ave.

 5. Architectural tour